 When The Blue Lagoon was filmed here, much of it took place on the beach where we had our picnic lunch.
 Down a pathway are the remains of a temple the couple stumbled upon on the “forbidden” side of the island, where they witnessed a human sacrifice.
 Now crumbling pieces of foam on a concrete slab, it hasn’t held up as well as the name plaque from the sinking ship they left in a lifeboat.
 It’s now perched over the bar, where skilled bartenders whip up tiki drinks and piña coladas.

-See the Turtle Island Fiji Resort website for more information and bookings.
+To dream and make plans for a Turtle Island Fiji private island stay, see the official resort website for more information and bookings.

 Review by travel writer and editor Tim Leffel, who was hosted at Turtle Island for purposes of review.
 As always, all opinions are his own.